jon-campbell1/NinjaRMM-project/README.md

 ### `npm install`

 To install all dependencies for this project.
-You must run this before running npm start.
+You must run this before running `npm start`.

 ### `npm start`